|Upsilon Deuteron Chapter - Rush|

 Maybe you really like the fraternity you're staying at, nonetheless, it's a great idea to look around at each house on campus (if nothing else, you can get some free food).
 As you visit the houses and get to know its brothers, you may be offered a "bid."
 This is an invitation for you to join the brotherhood.
 There are three things you can do from this point:

-1) You can accept the bid and thus become a member of the pledge class.
+1) You can accept the bid and thus become a part of the new member class.

 Rush continues throughout the summer.
-Most houses will mail you invitations to attend summer rush parties.
-Typically held at a brother's house, these parties are excellent ways to become further acquainted with the guys at each house.
-If you didn't have time to see a house during Honor Scholar Weekend, summer rush parties are a good way to get an idea of the differences between houses before Orientation Week.
+Most houses will mail you invitations to attend summer rush events.
+Typically held at a brother's house, these events are excellent ways to become further acquainted with the guys at each house.
+If you didn't have time to see a house during Scarlet Celebration Weekend, summer rush events are a good way to get an idea of the differences between houses before Orientation Week.

 Orientation Week, your first week on campus as a freshman, marks the close of rush.
 If you found a house during the summer that you really like, you can request to stay in that house during Orientation Week.
 Also, if you've already accepted a bid, you'll want to stay in that fraternity.
-If, however, you're still not sure about which house you want to rush, you have until that Wednesday to find one that best fits you.
+If, however, you're still not sure about which house you want to rush, you have until the close of the rush week to find one that best fits you.

 Hopefully, you now have a better idea of the concept of rush.
-If you have any additional questions, however, feel free to contact the official Theta Delta Chi rush chairs Corey Egler at email@example.com or Matt Bupp at firstname.lastname@example.org.
+If you have any additional questions, however, feel free to contact the official Theta Delta Chi rush chairs Levi Garrison at email@example.com or Jacob Ferguson at firstname.lastname@example.org

 Good luck, and we look forward to seeing you at one of our rush events.